New here? Start with the complete side hustle guide →

 Final Verdict

-Kit (ConvertKit) is genuinely one of the best email platforms available for bloggers and creators in 2026.
-The free plan is outstanding, the Creator Network is a real differentiator, and the automation logic is clean enough to use without a manual.
+Kit (ConvertKit) is genuinely one of the best email platforms for bloggers and creators in 2026.
+The free plan is generous on subscriber count, the Creator Network is a real differentiator, and the automation logic is clean enough to use without a manual.

-Start your free Kit (ConvertKit) account here — you can get up to 10,000 subscribers without spending a penny.
+Start your free Kit (ConvertKit) account here — up to 10,000 subscribers without spending a penny.

-And if you’re still comparing options, start with my email marketing for beginners guide — it covers how the whole thing works before you commit to any platform.
+And if you’re still getting your head around how it all fits together, start with my email marketing for beginners guide — it covers how the whole thing works before you commit to any platform.